saptarshibasu/aws-study/README.md

   * The **public subnets** should be associated with a custom route table that should have a route that will allow destination to everywhere (0.0.0.0/0) through the internet gateway
 * **Private subnets** should be associated with a custom NACL that allows traffic to and from the public subnets (atleast SSH & ICMP) and internet (for NAT Gateway to work)
 * **Private subnet** should be associated with a route table that route all internet traffic (0.0.0.0/0) to the NAT Gateway
-* VPC **peering** connection does not support edge to edge routing or transitive routing
 * **ENI** - ENI (Elastic Network Interface) is attached to a subnet of VPC and cannot be used across Availability Zone or VPC
 * **ENI** - ENI has IP, source & destination check flag, MAC address and security groups attached
 * **ENI** - All EC2 instances have a primary ENI.
 Additional ENIs can be